Datapoint 2200: Technical description

-The seed of the x86 architecture
+Processor

 The original design called for a single-chip 8-bit microprocessor for the CPU, rather than a processor built from discrete TTL modules as was conventional at the time.
-In 1969, CTC contracted two companies, Intel and Texas Instruments, to make the chip.
+In 1969, CTC contracted two companies, Intel and Texas Instruments (TI), to make the chip.
 TI was unable to make a reliable part and dropped out.
 Intel was unable to make CTC's deadline.
 Intel and CTC renegotiated their contract, ending up with CTC keeping its money and Intel keeping the eventually completed processor.

 CTC released the Datapoint 2200 using about 100 TTL components (SSI/MSI chips) instead of a microprocessor, while Intel's single-chip design, eventually designated the Intel 8008, was finally released in April 1972.

-Even though the Datapoint 2200 processor design employed a 1-bit microarchitecture, operating serially one bit at a time, it performed faster than the Intel 8008 microprocessor which employed an 8-bit microarchitecture.

 Possibly because of their speed advantages compared to MOS circuits, Datapoint continued to build processors out of TTL chips until the early 1980s.

-Nonetheless the 8008 was to have a seminal importance.
+Nonetheless, the 8008 was to have a seminal importance.
 It was the basis of Intel's line of 8-bit CPUs, which was followed by their assembly language compatible 16-bit CPUs — the first members of the x86 family, as the instruction set was later to be known.
-Already successful and widely used, the x86 architecture's further rise after the success in 1981 of the original IBM Personal Computer with an Intel 8088 CPU means that most desktop, laptop and server computers in use today have a CPU instruction set directly based on the work of CTC's engineers.
+Already successful and widely used, the x86 architecture's further rise after the success in 1981 of the original IBM Personal Computer with an Intel 8088 CPU means that most desktop, laptop, and server computers in use today have a CPU instruction set directly based on the work of CTC's engineers.
 The instruction set of the highly successful Zilog Z80 microprocessor can also be traced back to the Datapoint 2200 as the Z80 was backwards-compatible with the Intel 8080.
 More immediately, the Intel 8008 was adopted by very early microcomputers including the SCELBI, Mark-8, MCM/70 and Micral N.

+Instruction set

+Instructions are one to three bytes long, consisting of an initial opcode byte, followed by up to two bytes of operands which can be an immediate operand or a program address.
+Instructions operate on 8-bits only; there are no 16-bit operations.
+There is only one mechanism to address data memory: indirect addressing pointed to by a concatenation of the H and L registers, referenced as M. The 2200 does, however, support 13-bit program addresses.
+It has automatic CALL and RETURN instructions for multi-level subroutine calls and returns which can be conditionally executed, like jumps.
+Direct copying may be made between any two registers or a register and memory.
+Eight math/logic functions are supported between the accumulator (A) and any register, memory, or an immediate value.
+Results are always deposited in A. Most instructions are executed in 16 μs, 24 μs, or a leisurely 520 μs when accessing M. The 520 μs represents the delay of the 2200's shift register memory to fully recirculate back to the next instruction.
+Branch type instructions take a variable amount of time (24 μs to 520 μs) depending on the distance of the branch.